Letting Grace Write The Narrative of Your Life

 When I thought back on it recently, the Lord spoke something to me and suddenly it made sense.

-How a someone parents their child is often how they feel the Father parents them.
+How someone parents their child is often how they feel the Father parents them.

 Now, this is not a parenting blog, so I won't get too deep into this, but here's how this tends to play out...

-But this nugget of wisdom from the Lord (thanks God), goes so much deeper than parenting
+This nugget of wisdom from the Lord (thanks God), goes so much deeper than parenting.

 It helps us understand human nature, and how the way we view God and our relationship with Him totally affects how we treat others.